-- Basic Writing Skills Requirement contact College of Education Credential Analyst for specifics.
+- Basic Skills Requirement contact College of Education Credential Analyst for specifics.

-- Passing score on appropriate subject-matter examination of the California Subject Examinations for Teachers (CSET) or completion of a Commission (CCTC) approved subject-matter program.
+- Subject Matter Requirement contact College of Education Credential Analyst for specifics.

-- · Fingerprint/Livescan.
+- Fingerprint/Livescan.

-- CCTC Certificate of Clearance.
+- Certificate of Clearance.

-- · CPR/First Aid Certification.
+- CPR/First Aid Certification.

-- · TB Test.
+- TB Test.

-- · Verify US Constitution Requirement.
+- Verify US Constitution Requirement.

 Students unable to meet these requirements may be administratively withdrawn from registered courses without a "W" at the discretion of the student's academic advisor.